 Discount Rate.
-The discount rate used to measure the total collective pension liability for IMRF was 7.48%.
-The discount rate calculated using the December 31, 2014 measurement date was 7.49%.
+The discount rate used to measure the total collective pension liability for IMRF was 7.50%.
+The discount rate calculated using the December 31, 2015 measurement date was 7.48%.
 The projection of cash flows used to determine the discount rate assumed that member contributions will be made at the current contribution rate and that Library's contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
-Based on those assumptions, the fiduciary net position was projected not to be available to make all projected future benefit payments of current plan members.
-Therefore, the long-term expected rate of return on investments of 7.50% was blended with the index rate of 3.57% for tax exempt 20-year general obligation municipal bonds with an average AA credit rating at December 31, 2015 to arrive at a discount rate of 7.48% used to determine the total pension liability.
-The year ending December 31, 2087 is the last year in the 2016 to 2115 projection period for which projected benefit payments are fully funded.
+Based on those assumptions, the fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
+Therefore, the long-term expected rate of return on investments was applied to all periods of projected benefits to determine the total pension liability.